wintercms/docs/architecture/developer-guide.md

 }
 ```

-An exception must be granted for this scenario.
-In other scenarios, underscores should be avoided in method names.
+While this should mostly be limited to controllers and components, due to historical usage in other areas (such as traits and behaviours), we have decided to grant an exemption from this rule.
+However, you should avoid underscores in method names unless explicitly required for the reason above.

-#### Curly braces for condition blocks
+#### Curly braces and indenting for condition blocks

 Historical code in Winter has previously used a format where all closing curly braces are on their own line, such as with the following: